 Now depending on what you will come up with in terms of “realistic” pricing in your area and wedding style.
 You can then allocate spending funds to each category accordingly.

 If you have read our wedding budget guide here, you will see that you have options for handling your spending.
 Do you want to have your dream wedding but might not have the funds now?
 Consider moving your wedding day to give you more time to prepare financially.

 Unable to come up with vendors and ideas to fit your budget?
 Consult with a wedding consultant and/or planner.
 They can help you find these “hidden gem” vendors that they have already vetted and that fit your wedding budget and wedding style.

 There will always be a wedding vendor that will match your budget.
 Now, if for some reason, you are unable to find wedding vendors to match your budget or you are also not willing to do a lot of DIY stuff, try looking for online services that can be “half done” so you won’t have to do a FULL DIY.

-One example of this is flowers from The Bouqs, where they offer pre-arranged wedding bouquets and centerpieces.
+One example of this is flowers from The Bouqs, which offer pre-arranged wedding bouquets and centerpieces.
 This means essentially all you’ll need to do is to place them on the table.
-Hopefully, you can ask someone to help you or, better, do for you completely.
+Hopefully, you can ask someone to help you or, better, do it for you completely.

 Once you have more information on pricing and options, sit down with your partner and create a priority list.
 Non-negotiables should be set and also met for both parties.
 When these are laid out, it will be a little bit easier to comprise the rest.